Connecting to Testnet

 If running via Docker Compose, Grafana is available at:

-Default credentials: admin / admin.
+On first login, set your own credentials when prompted — do not leave the defaults in place.
 Pre-configured dashboards display block production, transaction throughput, peer connections, and resource usage.

 REST Health Check